Last updated on January 14th, 2020 at 01:25 pm

 Travelers driving down U.S. 27 (a slower but more interesting route than the turnpike) stop here overnight.

 One reason the Hotel Jacaranda is going strong is that in 1988, it was purchased by South Florida State College, which operates it and uses one wing as a dorm for about 75 student athletes.

 The expansive lobby is a step back in time, with paintings by the Florida Highwaymen on one wall, an old piano that is played daily during winter season and a library equipped with an antique writing desk.

-In December, people come to the elaborately decorated lobby to take their family Christmas photos, front desk manager Simmons said.
+In December, people come to the elaborately decorated lobby to take their family Christmas photos.